TaxonWorks Docs

 In addition:

-- If you have large/ongoing changes to your branch its useful to start your editing session by merging development into your branch.
+• If you have large/ongoing changes to your branch it's useful to start your editing session by merging development into your branch.
 This keeps the differences between development and your branch minimal.

 Offline